Maxnflaxl/BeamTerminal/README.md

 ## How it works

 BeamTerminal runs its own BEAM node and watches every new block.
-It decodes each DEX trade, liquidity event, asset change, and oracle update, and stores them in a time-series database — so the site can serve fast charts and feeds without querying the chain on every request.
+It decodes each DEX trade, liquidity event, asset change, oracle update, and DAO treasury and governance action, and stores them in a time-series database — so the site can serve fast charts and feeds without querying the chain on every request.
 A read-only wallet service, holding no funds, backs the asset-swap order books and IPFS downloads.
 Everything is served over a REST API behind nginx; nothing is ever written back to the chain.

 ---